Dallas musicians say Black history is happening right now

 DALLAS — Poetry from pain, a voice from the darkness.

-“If Black people are in trouble, we are all in trouble,” said La Belle, a Dallas singer-songwriter.
+“If Black people are in trouble, we are all in trouble,” said La Bell, a Dallas singer-songwriter.

-La Belle wrote "Floyd’s Song" after months of protests were sparked by the murders of Black men and women at the hands of police officers.
+La Bell wrote "Floyd’s Song" after months of protests were sparked by the murders of Black men and women at the hands of police officers.

 “It was a lot of emotional build-up and I hadn’t written a song in a really long time and that was a release for me and I needed that.”